Picton Fishers Memorial

 Every single person named had a relative at the very moving ceremony which was opened by ex-fisherman Dick Hall, followed by an address by Mayor Alistair Sowman.
 His concluding words were fitting for the occasion.

 "Our coastal waters may seem benign, but any seafarer knows that even our sheltered sounds can cut up wild as we sit on the edge of Cook Strait - a stretch of water treacherous in storms."

 A glance around those gathered brought home the depth of emotions that were being felt.
 Tears ran freely as the names were unveiled and read out.
-After the Karanga by Ngaro Aldridge she led the procession, with Ted Collins and Joe Heberley carrying a wreath, followed by the family members, to the wharf, where 12 of Picton's fishing fleet were berthed.
+After the Karanga by Ngaro Aldridge she led the procession to the wharf, with Ted Collins and Joe Heberley carrying a wreath, followed by the family member.
+At the wharf, twelve of Picton's fishing fleet were berthed.
 Reverend Richard Dyer and Father Joe Keegan then blessed all the boats.
-As Ted and Joe placed the wreath into the water a ships bell rang out eight times to recognise the eight names on the memorial.
+As Ted and Joe placed the wreath into the water a ship's bell rang out eight times to recognise the eight names on the memorial.
 The service concluded with the haunting sound of a waiata sung by the Aldridge family.

 Do you have a story about this subject?
 Find out how to add one here.

 - Diggle, L. & Ingram, C. (2009) Shipwrecks of New Zealand.
 Auckland [N.Z.] : L.Diggle

 - Ingram, C. & Wheatley, P. (2007) New Zealand shipwrecks : over 200 years of disasters at sea.
 Auckland, N.Z. : Hodder Moa.